jugmac00/flask-reuploaded/docs/installation.rst

 Migration Guide From 'Flask-Uploads'
 ------------------------------------

-This package is a drop-in replacement of broken `flask-uploads`.
+This package is a drop-in replacement of unmaintained `Flask-Uploads`.
 If you have used `Flask-Uploads` and want to migrate to `Flask-Reuploaded`:

 .. code-block:: bash

     $ pip uninstall `Flask-Uploads`

-...
-Then ...
+... then ...

 .. code-block:: bash